bcosta12/Static-IP-WiFi-Raspberry-Pi/README.md

 # Acknolagenmet:

-  Thanks Miliway for this, I hope your solution can help a lot of people here..
+  Thanks Miliway for this, I hope your solution can help a lot of people here.

 bib:
 ----